s911335/leetcode/greedy/greedy.md

 5. if vector[0] > pointer is not true, let result plus one.
 6. Finally, return result.

-## 452. Minimum Number of Arrows to Burst Ballons:
+## 452. Minimum Number of Arrows to Burst Ballons

 There are some spherical balloons spread in two-dimensional space.
 For each balloon, provided input is the start and end coordinates of the horizontal